youngzielee/youngzielee.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm currently a PhD student at University of California, Los Angeles (UCLA).
-I studied Cognitive Science and Philosophy before that.
+I'm currently a PhD student in Computational Cognition at University of California, Los Angeles (UCLA).
 I do research on the structure and measurement of phenomenal consciousness using computational tools and neural network models.

+Before that, I studied Cognitive Science and Philosophy.

+If I'm not thinking about the mind, I'm either fulfilling CEO duties at [Learning Unlimited](https://www.learningu.org/) or fiddling with cameras and different gadgets.